AUMI: Adaptive Use Musical Instrument

 The Color Tracker is very fast and can be used with high resolution video!
 A good tip is to put a brightly colored sticker or button on a stick, a hat or a glove, and set it to track that color!
 Holding a colored ball or putting on a bright red clown nose also works well.

-• The Touch Tracker is an official way to play the screen with just a touch.
+The Touch Tracker is an official way to play the screen with just a touch.
 No video is processed at all.
 As a side effect, the recentering of the cursor feature is turned off, and you can tap on a sound box repeatedly to play it.
+The Touch Tracker always shows a translucent white circular marker,

-Next to the tracker selector is a toggling button SHOW SPOTS / HIDE SPOTS (SHOW AREAS/ HIDE AREAS for Color Trackers) that shows or hides the Tracker's tracking spots for debugging purposes.
+Next to the tracker selector is a toggling button SHOW SPOTS / HIDE SPOTS (SHOW AREAS/ HIDE AREAS for Color Trackers, SHOW POSES/HIDE POSES for the Pose Detector) that shows or hides the Tracker's tracking spots for debugging purposes.

 Each kind of device and working environment has its own best parameters for working with this kind of tracker.